A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Qualitative properties of the projective stationary measure

 Hence, from \eqref{ineq:fmombd}, there holds for some $q > 2$,

-Combined with the uniform drift condition, this allows to pass to the limit $t \to \infty$ and conclude that the unique stationary measure, denoted below as $f^{\epsilon,\delta}$ is in $H^1(\S \R^d)$; we note that $f^{\epsilon,\delta}$ is a smooth solution of the Kolmogorov equation
+Combined with the uniform drift condition, this allows to pass to the limit $t \to \infty$ and conclude that the density of the unique stationary measure, denoted below as $f^{\epsilon,\delta}$ is in $H^1(\S \R^d)$ (recall \eqref{ineq:L1HsSR}); we note that $f^{\epsilon,\delta}$ is a smooth solution of the Kolmogorov equation

 Next, we obtain an $L^2$ estimate that is uniform in $\delta$ in order to pass to the $\delta \to 0$ limit.
 For this, we clearly need to depend on hypoelliptic regularity.
 Define the regularized H\"ormander norm pair (see discussions in \cite{H67,AM19,BL20} for motivations),